 It was no scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area, which has extended daylight– replenishes about 30 percent of the camera’s battery.
 And each night, the camera uses up about that much of its juice.

 That said, S90 Pro needs a place with lots of sunlight for it to work continuously.
 Otherwise, you’ll need to charge it once in a while.
 All this, of course, will vary depending on how busy the area is.

 By the way, it takes about 12 hours, plugged in, to charge the battery from empty to full.
 There’s no charger included, just a micro-USB cable, but you can charge the S90 Pro using a phone charger or a computer’s USB port.

 The S90 Pro’s image quality is exactly like that of the S60’s, but with one caveat, it has a narrower viewing angle of just 110° degrees (as opposed to the S60’s 130°).
 So despite being more imposing in size, the S90 Pro delivers less in terms of coverage.

 If you want to play around with a solar cam, maybe consider the S60, which isn’t all that good but slightly more tolerable.
-But if you’re serious about home security camera, try Synology Surveillance Station or the Arlo, instead.
+But if you’re serious about home security cameras, try Synology Surveillance Station or the Arlo instead.